Xayah Build Guide by CantParry

 Lucian - Extreme

 Lucian is a lane bully, so you may have a hard time scoring early kills.
 Be careful and make sure he doesn't get an early lead as he can snowball it really hard.
 With his high burst all game, you can't out-scale him by much as the current items let him be more than a lane bully.
+If you wait out his E Relentless Pursuit, you can use your ultimate Featherstorm to burst him down while he has no way of getting out.

 I recommend taking Exhaust into this matchup, and Immortal Shieldbow if there are any other bursty threats on the enemy team.